Michael Jackson's Moonwalker

-Michael Jackson's Moonwalker is the name of several video games based on the 1988 Michael Jackson film Moonwalker.
-Sega developed two beat 'em ups, released in 1990; one released in arcades and another released for the Sega Genesis and Master System consoles.
-U.S. Gold also published various games for home computers the same year.
+In 1990, several video games based on the 1988 Michael Jackson film Moonwalker, all named Michael Jackson's Moonwalker, were released.
+Sega developed two beat 'em ups, one released in arcades and another released for the Sega Genesis and Master System consoles.
+U.S. Gold also published various games for home computers.
 Each of the games' plots loosely follows the "Smooth Criminal" segment of the film, in which Jackson rescues kidnapped children from the evil Mr. Big, and incorporates synthesized versions of some of the musician's songs.
 Following Moonwalker, Jackson collaborated with Sega on several other video games.